cemac/CFizer/README.md

 From the root directory:
 `./dev/vocab_from_xlsc.py <path_to_spreadsheet>`

-The new vocabulary YAML file will be created in the CFizerroot directory.
+The new vocabulary YAML file will be created in the CFizer root directory.